 - In April we hosted a half-day data protection conference for Small and Medium Enterprise (SME) representatives at Birmingham’s NEC.
 The event featured an address by the Federation of Small Businesses as well as a choice of workshops including records management, information security and subject access requests.

 - In June we welcomed 100 delegates to the Scottish data protection practitioner’s conference in Inverness.
 The theme focused on the General Data Protection Regulation (GDPR) and highlighted key aspects relating to individuals’ rights, transparency, enforcement and compliance.

 - The ICO’s Annual Report was published in June, including figures showing that health, local government and education accounted for 64% of self-reported incidents for the 2015/16 financial year, and were the sectors reporting the most incidents.

 Data security incident statistics and trends

 The graphs below show statistics and trends about the data security incidents under consideration.
-The data is for Q4 of 2015/16 (January-March 2016) unless otherwise stated.
+The data is for Q1 of 2016/17 unless otherwise stated.
 Information about security incidents comes to us from a variety of sources, including self-reports from data controllers, media reports, whistle-blowers and reports from data subjects.